IR35 and the private sector

 • The PSC must examine the terms of any written contracts that may be in place and look at the circumstances in which the individual works and decide whether a hypothetical contract between the end user and individual would be one of employment or self-employment.

-• Responsibility for deciding whether IR35 applies will be taken away from the contractor and placed on either the client or agency.
+• Responsibility for deciding whether IR35 applies is taken away from the contractor and placed on either the client or agency.

 • The end client must take responsibility to determine if any contractor engaged through a PSC is employed or self-employed for tax purposes.